heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > handlers through shallow handlers (Daniel Hillerström and Sam Lindley,
 > "Shallow Effect Handlers", APLAS 2018)).
 Note that f' can be polymorphic over
 > the return type of g, so the application f' (λ(). do m) could be typed
 > whatever the type of m is.

->
+Could you elaborate on what type `censor` has in your example?

+One option is:

+    censor : ∀ {A} → (String -> String) -> (A !
+Censor,Output) -> (A !
+Censor)

+This type restricts sub-trees of `censor` to only contain operations of type `Censor` and `Output`, which is not modular.

+Another option is to use some concrete effect row `Δ`:

+    censor : ∀ {A} → (String -> String) -> (A !
+Censor, Output, Δ) -> (A !
+Censor)

+This type requires us to apply the handler for `censor` as the first handler, which has the problems we explain on line 131 in the introduction of our paper.
+To summarize, if we do not apply it first, then either `Δ` will contain _more_ effects than the rest of the tree, whereby we cannot handle it.

 > Furthermore, as hefty algebras elaborate all higher-order effects in one go,
 > we should be able to assume that m performs no effect operations other than
 > censor.

+No.  Higher-order effect trees can contain multiple effects, so the `m` in `censor f m` can perform effect operations other than `censor`.

+We have added this as a clarifying remark in Sect.
+1.3.

-Thus, the function f' with hCensor seems able to handle censor
+> Thus, the function f' with hCensor seems able to handle censor performed by g
-> performed by g in the same way as the hefty algebra eCensor.
-Because censor is
+> in the same way as the hefty algebra eCensor.
+Because censor is an algebraic
-> an algebraic operation, it could retain the benefit of modularity.
+> operation, it could retain the benefit of modularity.
->

 > Does the above f' do the same thing as eCensor as I expect?

-No: higher-order effect trees can contain multiple operations.
-Those operations could not be handled in a modular way using this scheme.

 Elaborations can also be done in multiple passes.